melihbahar/dream/README.md

 ### If I had more time
 - Add more unittests for the ML module.
+- Multiple environments for production and staging etc. with different workflows and configurations.
 - Separate to 2 repos:
   - It would be better to have one repo for serving and deploying the app and another repo for actual ML work.
   - This way, we could separate the ML research, different use cases and improvements for the models and/or parts of